danigrama02/holobotchatbot/README.txt

 will not work.
 You can also run it from the cmd.

-cum rulam :
+Run guide :
-din terminal ne asiguram ca python 3.8 este pus in path env intram in folderul in care se gaseste manage.py, acesta este holobotwebapi si scriem urmatoarea comanda python manage.py runserver
+open a cmd in the foler containing the manage.py file than type the command : python manage.py runserver

-si se porneste pe portul 8000 serverul local de django unde este botul requesturi si raspunsuri :
+it will start on 127.0.0.1:8000 and this are the api request and response examples:

 Base url : http:/127.0.0.1:8000/

-Url pentru raspunsuri la intrebari :
+Url for question answering :

 http://127.0.0.1:8000/get-response/

-Request de POST cu body :
+Request POST with example body :

 {